Cosmogenic photon and neutrino fluxes in the Auger era

 Our results are compatible with the upper limit estimated by the Pierre Auger Observatory~\cite{auger2015a} for a single-flavour $E^{-2}_\nu$ flux, which is $E_\nu^2 dN_\nu / dE \lesssim 6 \times 10^{-9} \; \text{GeV} \, \text{cm}^{-2} \, \text{s}^{-1}$ in the energy range between $10^{17} \; \text{eV}$ and $2.5 \times 10^{19} \; \text{eV}$.
 If UHE neutrinos are detected by Auger in this energy range, with fluxes slightly below the quoted limits, then they would likely have been produced {\it in situ}, via UHECR interactions with the matter and radiation fields surrounding the sources.

 We have used the EBL model by Gilmore et al.~\cite{gilmore2012a}.
-The impact of different EBL models on the neutrino spectrum is less than a few percent at $E \gtrsim 10^{18} \; \text{eV}$, but it can exceed $\sim 10\%$ at $E \lesssim 10^{17} \; \text{eV}$.
-In this same energy range, uncertainties in photonuclear cross sections can also affect the spectrum~\cite{alvesbatista2018a}.
+The impact of different EBL models on the neutrino spectrum is less than a few percent at $E \gtrsim 10^{18} \; \text{eV}$, but it can be high ($\gtrsim 10\%$) at $E \lesssim 10^{17} \; \text{eV}$.
+In this same energy range, uncertainties in photonuclear cross sections can also affect the spectrum, introducing discrepancies of up to $\sim 30\%$ for hard nitrogen injection~\cite{alvesbatista2018a}.